 Fill-in Licks in Breaks and Backup

 There are three 'dead spots' in the melody of New River Train that last long enough for a fill-in lick to be played in them.
 These spots are in measures 3 to 4 of lines 1, 2, and 4.
 In lines 1 and 4, the dead spots occur while a 1 chord is called for in the progression, while in line 2, the dead spot occurs while a 5 chord is called for in the progression.

-In the attachments, I have included F and C chord fill-in licks for fiddle and mandolin, for F and C are the 1 and 5 chords for the key of F. Notes in parentheses are not part of the fill-in lick proper and may be omitted or replaced with another note.
+In the attachments (scroll down to the very bottom of this song of the week write-up), I have included F and C chord fill-in licks for fiddle and mandolin, for F and C are the 1 and 5 chords for the key of F. Notes in parentheses are not part of the fill-in lick proper and may be omitted or replaced with another note.

 To show how one might get in and out of these fill-in licks in the context of playing a break, or playing backup, I have included in the attachments a sample mandolin break and a mandolin backup part.
 I recommend that fiddle, guitar, and banjo players, not just mandolin players, take a look at these mandolin tabs, for even if you do not read mandolin tab, so as to be able to decipher what notes are represented on the tab, you can still see the time values of the notes, and where within the measures and in the lines of the progression the fill-ins occur, so as to draw the application to the instrument that you play.